Depression. Causes, symptoms, treatment of the disease

 Childhood pathological fantasies

-Children's pathological fantasies are a component of autism, obsessions or delusions that manifest themselves in the imagination of children suffering from neurosis and psychosis, during games and in statements.
+Children's pathological fantasies are a component of autism, obsessive or delusional ideas, manifested in the imagination of children suffering from neuroses and psychoses, during games and in statements.

 Childhood autism - uneven development mental functions in children.
-Childhood autism is accompanied by difficulties in establishing relationships with people, weak emotional response, “self-absorption”, fear of novelty, sleep disturbances, phobias, avoidance of contact with other people and the outside world in general.
+Childhood autism is accompanied by difficulties in establishing relationships with people, weak emotional response, “closedness in oneself,” fear of novelty, sleep disturbances, phobias, avoidance of contacts with other people and with the outside world in general.

-The inertia of inclusion is a psychological state of the individual, characterized by the unliberated consciousness from feelings and thoughts associated with certain past events or life facts.
+Inertia of inclusion is a psychological state of a person, characterized by the absence of liberation of consciousness from feelings and thoughts associated with certain past events or life facts.

-Cognitive dissonance, according to L. Festinger, is a state characterized by a clash in the mind of an individual of conflicting knowledge, beliefs, behavioral attitudes regarding some object or phenomenon.
-A person seeks to overcome cognitive dissonance by changing one of the conflicting knowledge and establishing a correspondence between knowledge and behavioral attitudes.
+Cognitive dissonance, according to L. Festinger, is a state characterized by a collision in the mind of an individual of contradictory knowledge, beliefs, and behavioral attitudes regarding some object or phenomenon.
+A person seeks to overcome cognitive dissonance by changing one of the conflicting knowledge and establishing correspondence between knowledge and behavioral attitudes.

-Cognitive consonance - mutual consistency, a balanced state of the elements of the cognitive system; state of conformity between expected and received information.
+Cognitive consonance is mutual consistency, a balanced state of the elements of the cognitive system; state of correspondence between expected and received information.

 Mental conflict - in social psychology - mental conflict,